jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

-# Restart Rsnapshot Backup Processing
+# Restart Rsnapshot Backup Processing - DONE
 To get your backup work again, you should read the document `/home/jeff/blogging/content/articles/network-backups-via-rsync-and-rsnapshot.md`.